-It is likely that you will have chest pain if you have a heart attack, or myocardial infarction.
-Chest pain, often right-sided chest pain, is the most common symptom of a heart attack in men.
+Many people will have chest pain during a heart attack, also known as myocardial infarction.
+Chest pain, often right-sided chest pain, is the most common heart attack symptom in men.

 Despite popular belief, the chest pain of a heart attack is not always sudden and severe.
 Heart attacks in men often begin slowly with mild chest pain that comes and goes.